 "Gamma files" for Use With MIDIBoek and Noteur Software

-I have recently identified a problem with downloading Gamma
+I have identified a problem with downloading Gamma (.GAM)

-(.GAM) files.
-It is NOT a problem with the files I created, but
+files.
+It is NOT a problem with the files I have created, but

-As" Firefox changes the "Enter" characters to a value which
+changes the "Enter" characters to a value which results in a

-is to Right-Click on the file name and use Save
+on the file name and use Save As

 If you are working with .GAM and .TXT files, Windows Explorer

-and Noteur they must be placed in the midigam directory on Drive
+MIDIBoek and Noteur they must be placed in the midigam directory

 Files for the 20 note Carl Frei Scale: